-Knowing that it can usher someone into forgiveness, life, and satisfaction that can’t be found anywhere else, take the step of faith to invite people to respond to Jesus when sharing the gospel with them.
+Taking the step of faith to invite people to respond to Jesus when sharing the gospel with them.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Things have come such a long way with Jon and Ivan.
 At the beginning, Jon didn’t even know how to start talking to Ivan but now they talk often and enjoy seeing each other.
 For Jon, one of the highlights of getting to know Ivan was when he got to explain what it means to have a relationship with Jesus.
 Since that time Ivan has been thinking about giving his life to Jesus but he hasn’t actually done it yet.
 Jon doesn’t want to push Ivan into a decision, but he also doesn’t want Ivan to miss out on a chance to take this next step.
 What would you do if you were in Jon’s shoes to encourage Ivan to make this decision?

 Listening to what students share from the launch is important.
 We want them to know their ideas are valuable and can be used by God in someone’s life.
 The goal here is to get them thinking about how to ask someone to begin a relationship with Jesus.

 Read John 3:16-18